uma-email/poc/README.md

 # Correlated Authorization

-Correlated Authorization (CorrA) is a dual-authority, cross-domain authorization protocol built on top of [User-Managed Access (UMA)][1] and [OAuth2][2] protocols that allows users (resource owners) to delegate access to other users (requesting parties) across security domains.
+Correlated Authorization (CAZ) is a dual-authority, cross-domain authorization protocol built on top of [User-Managed Access (UMA)][1] and [OAuth2][2] protocols that allows users (resource owners) to delegate access to other users (requesting parties) across security domains.
 The requesting party is responsible for creating the request, while the resource owner approves this request either when it is online or by creating a policy.
 The resource owner and the requesting party belong to different security domains administered by mutually isolated authorities, each with its own identity provider and authorization server.
 This concept uses a permission ticket issued by the resource owner's authorization server as a correlation handle that binds the requesting party's claims to the authorization process.
 An email address is used as the unique requesting party identifier for cross-domain access control.

 ## Sequence diagrams

-There are two versions of the sequence diagram that describe the mechanism of the CorrA protocol.
-The first version represents the CorrA profile of the UMA protocol.
+There are two versions of the sequence diagram that describe the mechanism of the CAZ protocol.
+The first version represents the CAZ profile of the UMA protocol.
 The second version profiles the OAuth2 protocol.
 Both profiles rely on the token exchange extension of OAuth2, where an access token is used to obtain a claims token from the Security Token Service (STS) endpoint.

 ### UMA profile